Verity is a Physics with Teaching (Bsc Hons) graduate with years of experience in the classroom and a passion for delivering education.

 The nurture group also included a ‘Bragging Board’.
 When a learner made an achievement of which they were extremely proud, it would be discussed in the group and then a note of the achievement was made on the ‘Bragging Board’.
 Bishop (2008) writes that it is crucial that students in a nurture group have a high standard of achievement that can be adopted as a transferable skill and applied to other lessons and situations outside of school.
 This is reinforced by the idea and practise of the ‘Bragging Board’.
 Students discuss goals with a teacher (regardless of whether or not the goal is always academic e.g. earning a swimming certificate) and are encouraged to achieve them.
 Once the goal is achieved, a slightly harder goal might be established.
 This allows the student to gain confidence in their abilities by having them recognised and also ensures that they hold their own work to a high standard.
 Rose & Grosvenor (2013) state that setting goals and recognising achievement is a crucial part of the education process.
 It might be reasonable to assert that perhaps this concept should be expanded beyond the nurture group and implemented throughout the whole school.
 However, Bentham & Hutchins (2012) posit that when a student does not meet goals it can be seriously damaging to student motivation and may discourage them from trying again.
 It is also suggested that this may establish a vicious cycle wherein a teacher mistakes a lack of achievement for a lack of ability and, in doing so, the student becomes further discouraged and achieves less and less.
 This is an important concern when working with students who have below-average self-confidence and self-esteem, and as a result, extra care must be taken to support these students within the nurture group perhaps more than may be required by a student without these issues.

-In summation, the author has been lucky enough to observe many varied forms of inclusion which range from: the inclusion of hearing-impaired students in mainstream settings, to the inclusion of students from less affluent areas to breakfast club to lessen any classroom disadvantages, and to the support of students with social, emotional and behavioural difficulties resulting in the inclusion of these students in common social settings.
-It can be seen from the evidence provided that these methods of inclusion have had a notable positive influence and that methods of inclusion can sometimes be as simple as speaking slower or providing hot food at lunchtimes.
+In summation, the author has been lucky enough to observe many varied forms of inclusion which range from the inclusion of hearing-impaired students in mainstream settings, to the inclusion of students from less affluent areas in breakfast clubs to lessen any classroom disadvantages, to the support of students with social, emotional and behavioural difficulties, all of which resulted in the inclusion of these students in common social settings.
+It can be seen from the evidence provided that these methods of inclusion have had a notable positive influence and that methods of inclusion can sometimes be as simple as speaking slower or providing hot food at lunchtime.
 However it can also be seen from some of the counter-evidences supplied that regardless of the method of inclusion, there are always barriers which must be worked around and many ways that a system of inclusion can be improved.
 It can be reasonably concluded that inclusion is an extremely wide field with many niches and, regardless of whether this makes the topic as a whole more vague, it is seemingly obvious that the aim of inclusion is simply to provide every student with the start that they deserve in life, and this is a worthy and notable cause.

 - Accreditedschoolsonlineorg. (c2017).
 Accreditedschoolsonlineorg.
 Retrieved, 3rd January, 2017, from http://www.accreditedschoolsonline.org